 Money in either spouse’s 401(k) or pension plan may legally be divided during a divorce.
 To claim a share of a spouse’s 401(k) or pension plan benefit, you need to obtain a court order called a Qualified Domestic Relations Order (QDRO) and provide it to your spouse’s plan sponsor before distributions are completed to your spouse.
 Qualified Domestic Relations Orders are used to protect the divorced spouse’s interest in future retirement payments.

 If you do receive a share of a spouse’s 401(k) assets or pension plan benefit, it may be best to roll over your share immediately into an individual retirement account (IRA) to avoid taxes and maintain tax deferral.
-Above all, you should consult with a divorce attorney before proposing or making any settlement.
+Above all, you should discuss this with your divorce attorney or a financial advisor familiar with divorce proceedings as soon as you anticipate a divorce.

 Be sure to review your will or, if you don’t have one, draw one up.
 You should consult an attorney familiar with your state’s estate laws to ensure that your assets are properly distributed.
 Do not wait until the divorce is final.
 You should review and amend your estate plan at the same time you decide to commence a divorce proceeding.